laigen-unam/table-in-text/README.md

 ## Description
 Script for identifying tables in plain text documents and saving them into output files.
 The model was trained using SVM classifier on a dataset of 150 articles containing 410 tables and 45406 non-table sentences.
+The final f1 Score was of 0.94.

 ## CoreNLP Preprocessing